aipowerorg/aipowerorg.github.io/docs/AI Forms/create-manage-forms.md

 The main list shows all your forms and provides several actions for each one:

 - **Edit**: Click the pencil icon to open an existing form in the Form Builder to modify its fields, layout, or prompts.
 - **Duplicate**: Click the page icon to create an exact copy of a form.
 This is useful for creating variations of a complex form without starting from scratch.

 <img src={aiformsactions} />

 - **Export**: Click the download icon to save a single form's entire configuration as a JSON file.
 This file can be used as a backup or imported into another site.
 - **Delete**: Click the trash icon to permanently delete a form.
 This action cannot be undone.
 - **More Actions Menu**: For managing multiple forms at once, click the ellipsis icon (`...`).

 <img src={aiformsdelexp} />

     -   `Export All`: Downloads a single JSON file containing all your forms.
+    -   `Import`: Opens a file dialog to select a JSON file (exported from another site) to import.
+You can import single-form or multi-form export files.
+Imported forms will be added to your existing list.
     -   `Delete All`: Permanently deletes every form. **Use with caution.**

 - **Search and Filter**: Use the search box and provider dropdown to quickly find specific forms in a long list.